SatvikPraveen/SatvikPraveen/README.md

 - 🧘 **Prioritize Clarity** – In code, design, and communication.
 Clarity accelerates collaboration.
 - 🎯 **Be Outcome-Obsessed** – Focus on results that empower users, simplify processes, or enable innovation.
 - 🛠 **Own the Craft** – Attention to detail isn't optional.
 A polished build speaks louder than words.
 - 🧬 **Think Long-Term** – Optimize not just for today’s problems, but for scalability and future evolution.
+- 🌊 **Adapt and Iterate** – Embrace feedback, learn from setbacks, and evolve with every iteration.
+Growth is a process.

 ## 💬 Fun Fact